-He went out of his way to promote Europe as a potential vote-winner for the Tories on the grounds that "a vote for any other party - whether it is serious about power or merely seeking protest votes - will put that European future at risk."
+He went out of his way to promote Europe as a potential vote-winner for the Tories on the grounds that "a vote for any other party - whether it is serious about power or merely seeking protest votes - will put that European future at risk".

-As Kenneth Clarke, the Chancellor, made a strongly pro-European speech to the German-British Chamber of Commerce Dr Mawhinney was insisting that "only a vote for the conservative Party will guarantee the defence of the nation state."
+As Kenneth Clarke, the Chancellor, made a strongly pro-European speech to the German-British Chamber of Commerce, Dr Mawhinney was insisting that "only a vote for the Conservative Party will guarantee the defence of the nation state".

 Mr Clarke declared: "I simply do not believe that you can separate economics from politics.
-The economic and trading interests of a nation are at the heart of politics; politicial decisions affect a nation's economic and trading environment."
+The economic and trading interests of a nation are at the heart of politics; political decisions affect a nation's economic and trading environment."